jvisser/golden-axe-32x-edition/doc/re/entityanimation.md

 Animation addresses are stored in a table pointed to by `EntityInstance.animationTableAddress`.
 This table address is initialized by the specific entity logic.

-The animation information is stored in the following format.
+There are two types of animations.
+- **Pre loaded**: All the tile data for the animation is pre loaded in VRAM by the map loading system
+- **DMA based**: Individual animation frames are transfered to VRAM via DMA

+Each type of animation had its own representation:

+For DMA based animation the structure is as follows:
 ```
-    ; Struct Animation
+    ; Struct DMAAnimation
       dc.b maxFrameIndex
       dc.b markerFrameIndex
       dc.b frameCount